Maxmani/reimaden-mods-documentation/docs/en/voile/types/power-types/modify-behavior.md

 # Modify Behavior

 Allows changing the behavior (passive, neutral, hostile) of mobs towards the power holder.
-Note that most passive mobs cannot be made hostile, as they lack the ability to attack.

 Type ID: `voile:modify_behavior`

+!!! note

+    Most passive mobs cannot be made hostile, as they lack the ability to attack.

 ### Fields